Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 Numerous classical results and conjectures in number theory can be interpreted as the disjointness between certain classes of additive and multiplicative systems.
 For example, a well-known result by Davenport \cite{Davenport37} asserts that

 where $\lio$ is the Liouville function.
-Note that \eqref{eqn_davenport_lio} is equivalent to the assertion that $e(n\alpha)$ and $\lio(n)$ are asymptotically independent.
-This allows us to recast \eqref{eqn_davenport_lio} as a dynamical statement as follows: \begin{named}{Davenport's Theorem Reformulated}{} Multiplicative rotation on two points (defined in \cref{ex_2}, part \ref{remark_itm_1}) is disjoint from any additive rotation $x\mapsto {x+\alpha}~(\text{mod}\, {1})$ on the torus $\T$. \end{named} To see why the above statement implies \eqref{eqn_davenport_lio}, it suffices to observe that $e(n\alpha)$ is of the form $f(T^nx)$, where $T$ is rotation by $\alpha$, and the Liouville function $\lio(n)$ is of the form $g(S_n y)$, where $S=(S_n)_{n\in\N}$ is multiplicative rotation on two points.
+Note that \eqref{eqn_davenport_lio} is equivalent to the assertion that $e(n\alpha)$ and $\lio(n)$ are asymptotically uncorrelated.
+This allows us to recast \eqref{eqn_davenport_lio} as a dynamical statement as follows: \begin{named}{Davenport's Theorem Reformulated}{} Multiplicative rotation on two points (defined in \cref{ex_2}, part \ref{remark_itm_1}) is disjoint from all additive rotations $x\mapsto {x+\alpha}~(\text{mod}\, {1})$ on the torus $\T$. \end{named}

+To see why the above statement implies \eqref{eqn_davenport_lio}, it suffices to observe that $e(n\alpha)$ is of the form $f(T^nx)$, where $T$ is rotation by $\alpha$, and the Liouville function $\lio(n)$ is of the form $g(S_n y)$, where $S=(S_n)_{n\in\N}$ is multiplicative rotation on two points.
 For the reverse implication, notice that any sequence $a(n)=f(T^nx)$ arising from rotation by $\alpha$ can be approximated uniformly by finite linear combinations of sequences of the form $e(hn\alpha)$, $h\in\Z$, whereas any sequence $b(n)= g(S_n y)$ arising from multiplicative rotation on two points is equal to $c_1\lio(n)+c_2$ for some $c_1,c_2\in\C$.
-Therefore, the asymptotic independence of $a(n)=f(T^nx)$ and $b(n)=g(S_n y)$ follows from \eqref{eqn_davenport_lio}.
+Therefore, the desired conclusion that $a(n)=f(T^nx)$ and $b(n)=g(S_n y)$ are asymptotically uncorrelated follows from \eqref{eqn_davenport_lio}.

 Davenport's result is complemented by a theorem of Daboussi (see \cite{Daboussi75,DD74, DD82}), which asserts that for all $\alpha\in\R\setminus\Q$ and all completely multiplicative\footnote{Daboussi's result actually holds for all bounded multiplicative functions and not just for completely multiplicative functions taking values in the unit circle $S^1$.
-However, using standard tools from number theory one can show that the general case foloows from the special case stipulated in \eqref{eqn_daboussi}.} functions $b\colon\N\to S^1$ one has
+In fact, using standard tools from number theory one can show that these two assertions are equivalent (cf.\ \cref{lem_mult_fctns_transferrence} below).} functions $b\colon\N\to S^1$ one has